LADSoft/OrangeC/doc/general/OLib.md

 ### Case Insensitivity

   **OLib** will allow the creation of case insensitive libraries with the **/c-** switch.
 In general you don't need to make a library case insensitive, as the linker will handle case insensitivity based on command line switches even if the library is case-sensitive.

+### Removing export records

+  **OLib** will remove export records from the input files with the **--noexports** switch.
+This switch does not affect records in the library that were previously added without the switch.

 ### Operating Modes